tomas-ravalli/automated-crypto-brief/README.md

 > This project is a Python script that automatically fetches the price of a specified cryptocurrency from Coinbase, calculates its return against the average of your purchase prices, and sends a daily basic report via email.
 The project is designed to be easily configurable and can be automated to run daily using GitHub Actions.

-> [!WARNING]
-> The report and metrics included are not exhaustive and are intended for superficial monitoring purposes only.

 ### Outline

 - [Features](#features)